openresty/lua-nginx-module/README.markdown

 Longer Term
 -----------
-* add the `lua_require` directive to load module into main thread's globals.
+* add the `lua_require` directive to load module into the Lua main thread's globals.
 * add Lua code automatic time slicing support by yielding and resuming the Lua VM actively via Lua's debug hooks.
 * make [set_by_lua](http://wiki.nginx.org/HttpLuaModule#set_by_lua), [header_filter_by_lua](http://wiki.nginx.org/HttpLuaModule#header_filter_by_lua), and their variants use the same mechanism as [content_by_lua](http://wiki.nginx.org/HttpLuaModule#content_by_lua), [rewrite_by_lua](http://wiki.nginx.org/HttpLuaModule#rewrite_by_lua), [access_by_lua](http://wiki.nginx.org/HttpLuaModule#access_by_lua), and their variants.
 * add coroutine API back to the Lua user land.